skukla/vm-from-scratch/BUILDING-THE-VM.md

 6. Once it has been installed, launch it, choose `Check for Updates` from the `VMWare Fusion` Apple menu
 7. Install any updates found
 8. After installing, restart your machine before continuing

+<a id="updating-the-vm"></a>
+## Updating the VM
+From time to time, new versions of the VM will be released for the team.
+These VMs will be packaged as `.ova` (Open Virtualization Archive) files.
+These files are glorified `.zip` files that combine several files used by the VM into one.

+To import a new VM file:

+1. Open VMWare Fusion
+2. Choose `File > Import`
+3. Choose your .ova file and click `Continue`
+4. When the machine is imported, click `Continue`
+5. Start the VM.
+If asked to upgrade, click `Upgrade`

+The new VM will have a new IP address which you'll need to add to your hosts file.
+To find it, log in to the VM OS and note the new hosts entry line.
+Update your hosts file, save it, and you should be all set.
+Note that you may need or want to quit chrome and then open it in incognito mode to ensure everything is as it should be.

 <a id="creating-the-vm"></a>
 ## Creating the VM